This is the main academic grade at Oxford, roughly equivalent to associate professor in the USA.

 1. Associate Professorships with a tutorial fellowship

 Most associate professorships are associated with a college tutorial fellowship.
 The associate professor’s teaching time will be split between duties for the University (undergraduate lectures, teaching masters and doctoral students etc) and duties for the college (tutorial ie very small group teaching and associated pastoral and administrative duties).
-The total salary is divided between the University and the college roughly proportionate to the split of duties between the two employers.

 2. Associate Professorships without a tutorial fellowship (NTF)